s29676/Tetris/README.md

 # Tetris
 Classic game of Tetris....
-Graphics and audio might be a little more rustic
+Graphics and audio might be a little rustic